-While AWS offers significant advantages over traditional on-premise infrastructures, the flexibility and scalability of AWS often lead to out-of-control costs.
-AWS costs can be blurred and complicated to analyze.
-Without dedicated utilities to identify the source of costs and how to manage them, they can quickly fade away your profit margins.
+While AWS offers significant advantages over traditional on-premise infrastructure options, its flexibility and scalability often lead to out-of-control overheads.
+However, these unnecessary costs can be blurred and complicated to analyze, especially for an untrained eye.
+Without dedicated utilities to identify the source of costs and how to manage them, your profit margins can quickly fade away because of the overall costs.
+And it will be quite humbling if these costs are just a result of the oversight.

 What is Cost Optimization in AWS?

-We built an advanced Amazon cost analyzer tool in order to know how you can get started with AWS cost optimization.
-It helps you visualize, analyze, and manage your AWS costs and usage over time, spending patterns across different dimensions, as well as your cost breakdowns across various resources.
-Once you understand what increases your AWS costs, you can explore cloud cost optimization measures and reduce AWS costs.
-AWS cost optimization requires implementing cost-saving best practices to get the most out of the cloud investment.
+Cost optimization in AWS generally refers to the practice of efficient management and minimizing expenses associated with using AWS while maximizing the gained value.
+In this vein, any optimization process begins with a clear understanding of the broad picture.
+Looking ahead, we built an advanced Amazon cost analyzer tool to determine how you can get started with Amazon Web Services cost optimization for this purpose.
+This tool helps you visualize, analyze, and manage your AWS costs and usage over time, spending patterns across different dimensions, as well as your cost breakdowns across various resources.
+Once you understand what increases your AWS costs, you can explore optimization measures and make the first step toward cost reduction.

 Why should you optimize your AWS costs?